Viveknavana/Viveknavana/README.md

 - 👋 Hi, I’m @Viveknavana
-- 👀 I’m interested in...
+- 👀 I’m interested in project management
 - 🌱 I’m currently learning 3rd year IT in ANITS
 - 💞️ I’m looking to collaborate on Microsoft
 - 📫 How to reach me linkedin